|

 designed to deal with finds of treasure primarily those made

 by metal detectorists in England and Wales.
+The act does not apply in Scotland, where treasure finds are a matter of Scots Common Law.
 It legally

 obliges finders of objects which constitute a legally